 So, we are on hand to help.
 We explain what you can expect to pay for various elements, how to get the best quality for a good price, and why you aren't restricted to buying from budget brands.

-How much does a budget kitchen cost?
+How much does it cost to design a budget kitchen?

 As a very rough guide, it is sensible to spend a maximum of five per cent of the overall value of your house on a new kitchen to avoid losing money if you sell.

 At the lower end of the kitchen cost scale, expect to pay upwards of £3,000 for good quality units for an average sized kitchen.
 On top of this, you'll need to add worktops, which cost upwards of £100, appliances and fitting, which can vary from a few hundred pounds to more than £2,000, depending on the kitchen's complexity.

 When pricing up your furniture and worktops, be aware that estimates will vary quite widely depending on the quality and level of design you are after, but expect to pay: